megazear7/photofoundry/README.md

 # Photofoundry
 With Photofoundry you can use build images from JSON.
 It is a Photoshop script that requires a specifically formatted Photoshop file.
 This script is provided with an array of JSON data that manipualtes that file and saves an image for each item in the array.

+##### Use case
+Photofoundry is great when you need lots of slight variations to the same basic template.
+My original use case for building this tool was to create cards for a game.
+I needed to be able to create hundreds of cards with slight variations.
+I also needed to be able to quickly make changes to lots of cards, and then reprint the new versions.
+This automates all of that otherwise tedius work.

+##### Limitations
+Some limitations of Photofoundry are that it only saves to JPG (although this could be easily enhanced) and that the template file must be of a certain size.
+Each image it produces will have the same dimensions.

+##### The provided template
 It comes with a Photoshop template to start from.
 If you run the Photofoundry script on the provided template, it will generate the following files

 * item-1.jpg